open/close all folders

 - The Sontarans, a race of cloned galactic warriors from Doctor Who.
 Although Sontarans 'grew' in size over the course of the series, the new series took the trouble to restore them to their original short height, leading to the inevitable Hurricane of Puns from the Doctor.

-- The much-despised spin-off of the original Battlestar Galactica (Classic), Galactica 1980, had the Twelve Colonies with greater gravity than Earth so the Galacticans were considerably stronger and could jump much higher.
+- The much-despised spin-off of the original Battlestar Galactica (1978), Galactica 1980, had the Twelve Colonies with greater gravity than Earth so the Galacticans were considerably stronger and could jump much higher.

 - The "Gatecrashing" supplement for Eclipse Phase introduces Dvergar (singular: Dvergr), short and stocky morphs meant for exoplanets with significantly higher gravity than old earth.

-- Warhammer 40,000 has two prominent examples that ended up going in very different directions.
-One group of Heavyworlders adapted to their environment by bulking up (and up, and up) at the expense of culture and brainpower, developing into the abhuman Ogryns.
-Another population grew shorter, stouter, and squatter, becoming the Squats (and ultimately, Tyranid chow.
-Not that such a silly army ever existed in the first place).
+- One group of Heavyworlders adapted to their environment by bulking up (and up, and up) at the expense of culture and brainpower, developing into the abhuman Ogryns.

-- For a less extreme example, the jungle death world of Catachan has slightly higher gravity than Terran standard, which helps explain why its soldiers are so brawny.
+- In a less extreme example, the jungle death world of Catachan has slightly higher gravity than Terran standard, which helps explain why its inhabitants are so brawny.
 This earns them the somewhat unflattering nickname of "Baby Ogryns."

 - Taken to an extreme by the 'lobster' form that Kheldians can take in City of Heroes; a previous common host for Kheldians were the inhabitants of a white dwarf star.

-- According to official data, The Covenant has a few heavyworlders in its ranks.
+- According to Halo's official data, the Covenant has a few Heavyworlders in its ranks.
 The Sangheili/Elite homeworld Sanghelios has 1.375G, Doisac (the Jiralhanae/Brute homeworld) has 2.1G, and the Yanme'e/Drones call Palamok, with 2.2G, their home.
-Fittingly, all three races are quite physically strong - Elites & Brutes can match Spartans in close combat, and Drones are strong enough to lift full-grown armored human marines into the air.
+Fittingly, all three races are quite physically strong — Elites & Brutes can match Spartans in close combat, and Drones are strong enough to lift full-grown armored human marines into the air.
 Additionally, Te (the Lekgolo/Hunter homeworld) has 4G.
 Appropriately, the Lekgolo are actually small wormlike creatures that live in massive colonies.

 - The Elcor of Mass Effect come from a heavy world, and as a result are very cautious and conservative in all aspects of their life, since a fall could literally kill them on their homeworld.